KevinDahlberg/marketplace-app/blog.md

 - I need to create all of my new item objects in the factory and push them to the array.

 ** Break for Supper at 10:55 **

+** 11:58 back at it **

+Created a utilities class that has 2 static methods - 1 for the starting number, the other for the random number.